Titles and Roles

 Research

-Dr. Cardona's research interests are in clinical and outcomes investigations in patients with retroperitoneal and soft tissue sarcomas.
-He leads Winship Cancer Institute's Division of Surgical Oncology research efforts and as the principal investigator for the U.S. Sarcoma Collaborative he directs the sarcoma research efforts of the 8 academic centers involved in the collaborative.
-Additionally, as an active member of the TransAtlantic Retroperitoneal Sarcoma Working Group, a collaborative that involves sarcoma experts from over 40 centers across the world, he has been involved in numerous publications focusing on guidelines for management and treatment of patients with retroperitoneal sarcomas.
+Dr. Cardona's research interests are in clinical and outcomes investigations in patients with soft tissue sarcomas of the trunk, extremity or retroperitoneum.
+He is an active member of the TransAtlantic Retroperitoneal Sarcoma Working Group, a collaborative that involves sarcoma experts from over 40 centers across the world, he has been involved in numerous publications focusing on guidelines for management and treatment of patients with primary and recurrent retroperitoneal sarcomas.

 Publications